oban-bg/oban/guides/learning/defining_queues.md

 ### Paused Queues

 When a queue is configured with `paused: true`, it won't process any jobs until explicitly started.
+Note that this pause will only affect the queue for the local node.
 This is useful for:

 * Maintenance periods
 * Controlling when resource-intensive jobs can run